BogyMitutoyoCTL/Sophy/MANUAL.md

 **Measurements**

-The length of the duration has to be stated in meters.
+The length of the distance has to be stated in millimeters.